 According to the provisions of the Plan, the Board is authorized to provide for the granting, exercise and method of exercise of options, all on such terms as it shall determine including the delegation of the administration and operation of the Plan, in whole or in part, to a committee of the Board, subject to the terms of the Plan and applicable stock exchange rules.
-Under the Plan, the aggregate number of shares reserved for issuance may not exceed the greater of 5,000,000 Common Shares or 10% of the total number of issued and outstanding Common Shares at the time of any option grant.
-As of September 30, 2010, there were options outstanding to purchase an aggregate of 3,947,000 Common Shares under the Plan, representing approximately 7.3% of the Corporation's outstanding capital as of that date, taking into account options that have been exercised, forfeited or cancelled.
-As of the date of this Circular, an aggregate of 11,846,375 options (representing 21.9% of the issued and outstanding Common Shares) have been granted under the Plan (on a rolling basis) of which 3,766,991 options (representing 7.0% of the issued and outstanding Common Shares) have been exercised and 4,329,050 options expired or were cancelled without being exercised.
-Accordingly, as of the date of this Circular, 3,750,334 Common Shares (representing 6.9% of the issued and outstanding Common Shares) are currently reserved for issuance pursuant to options granted under the Plan and the Corporation may grant an additional 1,650,710 options under the Plan, calculated based on 10% of the number of Common Shares issued and outstanding as of the date of this Circular.
+Under the Plan, the aggregate number of shares reserved for issuance may not exceed the greater of 5,000,000 Common Shares or 10% of the total number of issued and outstanding Common Shares at the time of any option grant, being 5,452,544 Common Shares as of the date of this Circular.
+As of the date thereof, there were options outstanding to purchase an aggregate of 3,478,334 Common Shares under the Plan, representing approximately 6.4% of the Corporation's outstanding capital as of that date, taking into account options that have been exercised, forfeited or cancelled.
+Accordingly, as of the date of this Circular, 3,478,334 Common Shares (representing 6.4% of the issued and outstanding Common Shares) are currently reserved for issuance pursuant to options granted under the Plan and the Corporation may grant an additional 1,974,210 options under the Plan (representing 3.6% of the issued and outstanding Common Shares), calculated based on 10% of the number of Common Shares issued and outstanding as of the date of this Circular.